darval/multi-llm/README.md

 # multi-llm

-> **Status**: Phase 1 Complete - Extraction from myStory ✅
+> **Status**: Phase 1 Complete - Extraction as a standalone library ✅
 > **Next**: Phase 2 - Cleanup & Generalization (see [PHASE2_PLAN.md](PHASE2_PLAN.md))

 Unified multi-provider LLM client with support for OpenAI, Anthropic, Ollama, and LMStudio.

 ## Current State

-This library has been **successfully extracted** from the myStory project and is **~95% complete** as a standalone crate.
+This library has been **successfully extracted** as a standalone library and is **~95% complete** as a standalone crate.

 **What Works**:
-- ✅ All source code copied from mystory-llm
+- ✅ All source code copied from the original codebase
-- ✅ Core types extracted from mystory-core
+- ✅ Core types extracted as core types
-- ✅ Dependencies updated (no more mystory-core or mystory-logging)
+- ✅ Dependencies updated (fully standalone dependencies)
 - ✅ Most imports updated
 - ✅ Logging module created